 Sharp detail and very attractive with problem-free medium brown surfaces.
 In an old holder.

 Private Restrike.
 Struck from rusted, discarded dies.
 The obverse was an 1803 S-261 (date altered to 1804) and the reverse was used for the 1820 N-12.
 This coin is amazing with blazing mostly red luster blending with steel-blue.
 The surfaces are mark-free and as fresh as the day they left the dies!
 This is the single highest graded example at PCGS or NGC regardless of color designation!

 Sharp detail with lustrous light brown surfaces that have a faint reddish hue.
 Just the barest touch of 'friction' keeps this beautiful early cent out of a mid-range mint state holder!

 CAC.
 Lustrous olive-brown surfaces with sharp detail and just a touch of wear.
 An obvious over-date and very popular and desirable.
 The eye appeal is strong!

-Small Date.
-Well detailed and problem-free with pleasing chestnut brown surfaces.
+Well detailed and problem-free with attractive brown surfaces.

 Lustrous olive-green and brown surfaces with a sharp strike and minimal marks.

 N-10.
 Well struck with lustrous mahogany brown surfaces.
 This variety was found in the Randall Hoard which was discovered in Georgia just after the Civil War.